sparkchaser/swgoh-ui/README.md

 squad.
 Squads listed in this file will appear in the "Presets" menu of the Squad Checker tool.

+### Alliance Overview

+This tool provides an automated way to fetch basic summary data about the various guilds in a multi-guild alliance.
+Ally codes for one player from each guild are required.
+The list of ally codes will be remembered between sessions.

+### Zeta Rankings

+This tool displays a ranked list of zeta abilities.
+Abilites have separate rankings based on their usefulness in different aspects of the game.

+Note: Ranking data is manually curated based on the opinions and selections of a select group of top-tier players.
+The manual nature of this data means that it will typically not include recently-released characters.

 ## Misc.
 Notes